-1.1 Personnel and training (CIP-004)
+1.1.1 Personnel and training (CIP-004)

-- Organization position on acceptable background investigations - Identification of possible disciplinary action for violating this policy - Account management

-1.2 Electronic Security Perimeters (CIP-005) including Interactive Remote Access

-- Organization stance on use of wireless networks - Identification of acceptable authentication methods - Identification of trusted and untrusted resources - Monitoring and logging of ingress and egress at Electronic Access Points - Maintaining up-to-date anti-malware software before initiating Interactive Remote Access - Maintaining up-to-date patch levels for operating systems and applications used to initiate Interactive Remote Access - Disabling VPN "split-tunneling" or "dual-homed" workstations before initiating Interactive Remote Access - For vendors, contractors, or consultants: include language in contracts that requires adherence to the Responsible Entity's Interactive Remote Access controls

-1.3 Physical security of BES Cyber Systems (CIP-006)
+- Organization position on acceptable background investigations - Identification of possible disciplinary action for violating this policy - Account management - 1.1.2 Electronic Security Perimeters (CIP-005) including Interactive Remote Access - Organization stance on use of wireless networks - Identification of acceptable authentication methods - Identification of trusted and untrusted resources - Monitoring and logging of ingress and egress at Electronic Access Points - Maintaining up-to-date anti-malware software before initiating Interactive Remote Access - Maintaining up-to-date patch levels for operating systems and applications used to initiate Interactive Remote Access - Disabling VPN "split-tunneling" or "dual-homed" workstations before initiating Interactive Remote Access - For vendors, contractors, or consultants: include language in contracts that requires adherence to the Responsible Entity's Interactive Remote Access controls - 1.1.3 Physical security of BES Cyber Systems (CIP-006)

-- Strategy for protecting Cyber Assets from unauthorized physical access

-- Acceptable physical access control methods

-- Monitoring and logging of physical ingress

-1.4 System security management (CIP-007)

-- Strategies for system hardening - Acceptable methods of authentication and access control - Password policies including length, complexity, enforcement, prevention of brute force attempts - Monitoring and logging of BES Cyber Systems

-1.5 Incident reporting and response planning (CIP-008)

-- Recognition of Cyber Security Incidents - Appropriate notifications upon discovery of an incident

-• Obligations to report Cyber Security Incidents

-1.6 Recovery plans for BES Cyber Systems (CIP-009)

-- Availability of spare components

-- Availability of system backups

-- 1.7 Configuration change management and vulnerability assessments (CIP-010)

-- Initiation of change requests

-- Approval of changes

-- Break-fix processes

-1.8 Information protection (CIP-011)

-- Information access control methods

-- Notification of unauthorized information disclosure

-- Information access on a need-to-know basis

-1.9 Declaring and responding to CIP Exceptional Circumstances

-- Processes to invoke special procedures in the event of a CIP Exceptional Circumstance - Processes to allow for exceptions to policy that do not violate CIP requirements
+- Strategy for protecting Cyber Assets from unauthorized physical access - Acceptable physical access control methods - Monitoring and logging of physical ingress - 1.1.4 System security management (CIP-007) - · Strategies for system hardening - Acceptable methods of authentication and access control - Password policies including length, complexity, enforcement, prevention of brute force attempts - Monitoring and logging of BES Cyber Systems - 1.1.5 Incident reporting and response planning (CIP-008) - Recognition of Cyber Security Incidents - Appropriate notifications upon discovery of an incident - Obligations to report Cyber Security Incidents - 1.1.6 Recovery plans for BES Cyber Systems (CIP-009) - Availability of spare components - Availability of system backups - 1.1.7 Configuration change management and vulnerability assessments (CIP-010) - Initiation of change requests - Approval of changes - Break-fix processes - 1.1.8 Information protection (CIP-011) - Information access control methods - Notification of unauthorized information disclosure - Information access on a need-to-know basis - 1.1.9 Declaring and responding to CIP Exceptional Circumstances - Processes to invoke special procedures in the event of a CIP Exceptional Circumstance - Processes to allow for exceptions to policy that do not violate CIP requirements

-The Standard Drafting Team (SDT) has removed requirements relating to exceptions to a Responsible Entity's security policies since it is a general management issue that is not within the scope of a reliability requirement.
-The SDT considers it to be an internal policy requirement and not a reliability requirement.
-However, the SDT encourages Responsible Entities to continue this practice as a component of its cyber security policy.
+The Standard Drafting Team (SDT) has removed requirements relating to exceptions to a Responsible Entity's security policies were removed since because it is a general management issue that is not within the scope of a reliability requirement.
+The SDT considers internal policy requirement and not a reliability requirement.
+However, the SDT encourages

+Responsible Entities are encouraged to continue this practice as a component of its-their cyber security policypolicies.

-In this and all subsequent required approvals in the NERC CIP Standards, the Responsible Entity may elect to use hardcopy or electronic approvals to the extent that there is sufficient evidence to ensure the authenticity of the approving party.
+In this and all subsequent required approvals in the NERC CIP Reliability Standards, the Responsible Entity may elect to use hardcopy or electronic approvals to the extent that there is sufficient evidence to ensure the authenticity of the approving party.

-Using the list of assets from CIP-002, the intent of the requirement is for each Responsible Entity to create, document, and implement one or more cyber security plan(s) that addresses the protection of all low impact BES Cyber Systems.
-The SDT is balancing the fact that low impact BES Cyber Systems are indeed low impact to the BES, but they do meet the definition of having a 15-minute adverse impact so some protections are needed.
-The intent is that such protections are part of a program that covers the low impact BES Cyber Systems collectively either at an asset or site level (assets containing low impact BES Cyber Systems), not an individual device or system level.
+Using the list of assets containing low impact BES Cyber Systems from CIP-002, the intent of the requirement is for each Responsible Entity to create, document, and implement one or more cyber security plan(s) that addresses objective criteria for the protection of all-low impact BES Cyber Systems.
+The SDT is protections required by Requirement R2 reflect the level of risk that misuse or the unavailability of low impact BES Cyber Systems poses to the BES balancing the fact that low impact BES Cyber Systems are indeed low impact to the BES, but they do meet the definition of having a 15-minute adverse impact so some protections are needed.
+The intent is that such the required protections are part of a program that covers the low impact BES Cyber Systems collectively either at an asset or site level (assets containing low impact BES Cyber Systems), but not at an individual device or system level.